Figures

 Layout Behavior

-Figures also push any floating sidenotes down to prevent overlap, similar to how code blocks and tables behave.
+Figures push any floating sidenotes down to prevent overlap, similar to how code blocks and tables behave.
+On narrower viewports, wide figures automatically shrink to fit the content column.